-The Delaware Department of Agriculture, is partnership with University of Delaware Extension, are performing On-Farm Readiness Reviews.
-On-Farm Readiness Reviews are voluntary, free, non-regulatory, on-farm assessments designed to help the grower gauge their readiness for the Produce Safety Rule prior to an inspection.
+The Delaware Department of Agriculture, in partnership with University of Delaware Extension, are performing On-Farm Readiness Reviews.
+On-Farm Readiness Reviews are voluntary, confidential, free, non-regulatory, on-farm assessments designed to help the grower gauge their readiness for the Produce Safety Rule prior to an inspection.
 All notes that are take during these reviews are left on farm.
 More information about these reviews can be found below.
-If you are interested in an On-Farm Readiness Review please contact: DE.ProduceSafety@state.de.us
+If you are interested in an On-Farm Readiness Review please contact: DE.ProduceSafety@delaware.gov

 In an effort to assist the grower in implementation of the Produce Safety Rule on their farm, the Produce Safety Alliance has put together a Records Required by the FSMA Produce Safety Rule: Fact Sheet.
 Click here to download the FSMA Produce Safety Rule: Templates for PSR records.